 You can consider direct imaging like attempting to examine a firefly from a lighthouse 1,000 miles away—an extraordinarily tough thing to do.

 The sole exoplanets we’ve imaged up to now are larger than Jupiter and sit in a comparable or wider orbit, where the glare of the parent star is not much intense.

 But as our instruments have improved, so has our ability to examine a broader diversity of exoplanets.
 This includes some in multi-star systems that create the additional challenge of multiple sources of scattered light.

 This Planet With Three Suns Shouldn’t Even Exist – Video By Gizmodo

 History and Discovery

-In 2014, the ESO’s Very Large Telescope was outfitted with a new instrument called SPHERE.
-This instrument features an adaptive optics system for canceling out the distortion of Earth’s atmosphere, as well as an instrument to block starlight, called a coronagraph.
-SPHERE is now one of the most powerful direct imaging tools planet hunters have at their disposal.
-And it bagged an exotic triple-star exoplanet on its very first observational campaign.
+In 2014, the ESO’s very massive Telescope was outfitted with a brand new instrument referred to as SPHERE.
+This instrument features an accommodating optics system for canceling out the distortion of Earth’s atmosphere, as well as an instrument to block light, referred to as a coronagraph.

-HD 131399A orbits a young A-type star, HD 131399A, taking a casual 550 Earth years to complete a single rotation.
-Far beyond its orbit, a Sun-like star and a K-dwarf (predictably named B and C) twirl about one another like dumbbells, while also revolving slowly around star A.
+Way on the far side of its orbit, a Sun-like star and a K-dwarf (predictably named B and C) twirl about each other like dumbbells, and at the same time both revolving slowly around star A.

 “The planet is about a third of a way out [between star A, and the B/C pair],” Wagner said.
 “All of the stars have a lot of gravitational influence on the planet, meaning it has a very irregular orbit that’s constantly evolving and changing.”